jonathanhliu21/BikeDashboardPlus/.github/ISSUE_TEMPLATE/bug_report.md

 ...

 **What you expected to see vs what you saw**
 A clear and concise description of what you expected to happen and what you actually saw.
+Include any errors seen in errors.txt, if any.

 **Pictures/videos**
 Add pictures or links to videos to help explain your problem.